Frostbite

 • A history of exposure to cold

 Frostbite is diagnosed by its typical appearance and occurrence after significant exposure to cold.
-Sometimes frostbite appears the same as nonfreezing injuries for the first few days.
-After a period of time, frostbitten tissue develops characteristics that differentiate it from nonfreezing tissue injuries.
+Sometimes frostbite initially appears the same as nonfreezing tissue injuries.
+After a few days, frostbitten tissue develops characteristics that differentiate it from nonfreezing tissue injuries.

 Treatment of Frostbite